The New York LLC Transparency Act

 New York LLC Transparency Act Frequently Asked Questions

 The new statute NY LLC § 215 will be effective January 1, 2026.
-Existing LLCs have until January 1, 2027 to file an amendment to their Articles listing their beneficial ownership information.
+Existing foreign LLCs have until January 1, 2027 to file an amendment to their Application for Authority listing their beneficial ownership information.

-The due date for reporting your beneficial ownership information to the New York Department of State for the NYLTA is January 1, 2026 for all existing LLCs.
-LLCs formed after January 2026 must submit their information along with their Articles.
+The due date for reporting your beneficial ownership information to the New York Department of State for the NYLLCTA is January 1, 2027 for all existing foreign LLCs.
+Foreign LLCs formed after January 1st, 2026, have 30 days to submit their report.

-Like with many aspects of the NYLTA, the people who can not be listed as beneficial owners mimics the exemptions in the CTA.
+Like with many aspects of the NYLLCTA, the people who can not be listed as beneficial owners mimics the exemptions in the CTA.
 Individuals who are not considered beneficial owners include:

 - Minors*